-“The issue of road safety is one that applies year-round,” said Mark Ordeman, transportation manager of industry and labor services for WorkSafeBC.
+“The issue of road safety is one that applies year-round,” said Mark Ordeman, transportation manager of industry and labour services for WorkSafeBC.
 “So we decided to shift the focus to encouraging employers to take action at any time during the year rather than during one specific week.”

 The goal of the Road Safety at Work campaign is to provide resources to B.C. employers so they can develop or improve their road safety programs within their business.